 Recreational opportunities along the route include five state parks, a national forest, and wildlife management areas - offering everything from fishing, boating, swimming, picnicking, hiking, wildlife and bird watching, to tennis, photography, hunting, camping, and golf.

-Our Great River Road-Arkansas National Scenic Byway is part of a route that originates in Lake Itasca, Minnesota and extends to the Gulf of Mexico, along both sides of the Mississippi River.
+Our segment of the Great River Road All-American Road is part of a route that originates at Lake Itasca, Minnesota and extends to the Gulf of Mexico, along both sides of the Mississippi River.
 The route is marked by green Pilot's Wheel signs.

 The mighty Mississippi River carries transportation, recreation, energy and industry through the heartland of America.
 Fascinating stops along the way recall great moments in history.
 From the days of Native Americans, de Soto, Marquette and Joliet, the Civil War, steamboats and Mark Twain, the Mississippi River has played a vital role in the development of the nation.
 Treat yourself and your family to an unforgettable view of the Eastern Arkansas segment of this great route.